 Jessica started her musical studies at the early age of 4.
 As a result of her consistent achievements with her former teacher Stefan Schmidt, she went on to study with Thomas Müller-Pering at the Franz Liszt School of Music in Weimar from 2011.
 In 2015, her Master studies led her at the University of Music and Performing Arts, Graz, where she enjoyed the mentorship of Paolo Pegoraro.
-Jessica is currently refining her skills while pursuing a soloist diploma at the Franz Liszt School of Music in Weimar.
-Since October 2018, she is also pursuing her doctoral studies at the Doctoral School for Artistic Research at the University of the Arts, Graz.
+Since October 2018, she is pursuing her doctoral studies at the Doctoral School for Artistic Research at the University of the Arts, Graz.

-Jessica has been awarded grants by the charity Yehudi Menuhin Live Music Now (since 2010), the Rotary Club (2010), the Neue Liszt Stiftung Weimar (2015) and the DAAD (2016/2017) and received the award for the advancement of the arts, granted by the city of Augsburg (2016).
+Further highlights of her career were appearances at music festivals and concert series all over Europe and across South America and Asia.
+She was also featured in several radio and TV broadcasts in Germany and abroad.
+Jessica succeeded at various international competitions, e.g. at the Budapest International Guitar Competition (2017, Special Prize), the Anna Amalia Competition in Weimar (2009, First Prize) and the Andres Segovia Competition in Velbert (2011, Second Prize), and has been awarded grants by the charity Yehudi Menuhin Live Music Now (since 2010), the Rotary Club (2010), the Neue Liszt Stiftung Weimar (2015) and the DAAD (2016/2017) and received the award for the advancement of the arts, granted by the city of Augsburg (2016).

 Jessica is a D'Addario Artist since 2018.